 As is Ajo Peak...Can anyone else see the Indian Head on the left?

-Darby Wells Cemetery is located on Mica Mine Rd., just off the Scenic Loop drive.
+Darby Wells Cemetery is located on Mica Mine Rd. just off the Scenic Loop drive.

 A lot of the these photos are taken along the Scenic Loop, a 10.9 mile drive from town over a well maintained gravel road.
-It takes us through the heart of the Sonoran Desert.
-Essentially all Sonoran desert plants, for this elevation, are readily spotted on this easy self guided tour.

 The Brittlebrush are blooming!